 Part II and Part III

 Now that you have a basic understanding of how to prepare physically and what to bring, test things out and see what feels right.
 The most important thing is to be comfortable physically and break in your gear accordingly.
 In the following segments of this mini-series, we will go over what to expect on arrival in Peru including topics such as Altitude Sickness, Pre-Trek Briefing and what to expect while on the trail.
 The last segment will go over post trek information and advice.

-If you have been thinking about planning a trip to Peru and haven't yet, then let us know and we can assist you in planning and preparing for your ideal trekking adventure in the Peruvian Andes.
+If you have been thinking about planning a Peru tour and haven't yet, then let us know and we can assist you in planning and preparing for your ideal trekking adventure in the Peruvian Andes.
 Click on the orange button below for more information: